TB-ML/tb-ml-containers/docs/contribute.md

 pickle.dump({"model":clf,"positions":positions}, open("model.pkl","wb"))
 ```

+!!! note
+    We have used pickle to dump the model to a file.
+Importantly, we also include the genomic positions of all the features so it will allow us to re-create the input data in the exact same format.
+We can then use the `.predict()` method from the object when we reload it somewhere else.

 Execute the code to run the training:

 ``` bash
 $ python train.py
 ```

-Importantly you see that we have dumped the model object to a file.
-We can then use the `.predict()` method from the object when we reload it somewhere else.

 ### Step 2 - Set up your prediction script